Yaroslaw07/collab-board/README.md

     - Create a `.env.local` file in the root of the project.
     - Add the required environment variable from `.env.example`
     - Replace the placeholder values with your actual keys.

+    - Add the environment variables from `.env.convex.local` to Convex project
 4. **Run the development server**:
     ```bash
     npm run dev